-With the release of iOS 15, you can use an iPhone feature called Visual Look Up to identify and find out more about plants and flowers, but it also works for popular landmarks, pets and other objects that appear in your photos.
-How?
-Apple offers these instructions:
+When iOS 15 was released, users got access to an iPhone feature called Visual Look Up to identify and find out more about plants and flowers, but it also works for popular landmarks, pets and other objects that appear in your photos.
+Here’s how:

 -Open a photo in full screen; the Visual Look Up button indicates Visual Look Up information is available for that photo.

 -Swipe up on the photo or tap the Visual Look Up button.